Specialist schools

 Schools for students who are blind or have low vision

-Blind and Low Vision Education Network New Zealand (BLENNZ(external link)) runs a national network with resource centres across the country.
+Blind and Low Vision Education Network New Zealand (BLENNZ) runs a national network with resource centres across the country.
 It also provides residential placements at Homai.
 These placements are for students who need residential programmes to support their learning.

 Schools for students who are deaf and hard of hearing

-Support for students who are Deaf and Hard of Hearing provides more information about Ko Taku Reo Deaf Education.
+Support for students who are Deaf and hard of hearing

 Regional health schools

-If a child is unwell and can’t go to school, then teachers from regional health schools can teach them.
+If a child is unwell and can not go to school, then teachers from regional health schools can teach them.

 Who regional health schools are for